 The best way to deal with stressors is to eliminate them.
 For instance, if you discovered you had an allergy to wool, you would stop wearing it, and your stress would disappear.
 However, in many cases, eliminating the stressor from your life is impossible.
-All you can do is manage the stress by using a stress management technique.
+All you can do is reduce the impact by using a stress management technique.

-If your stress is situational, the most effective stress management techniques to use are those that you can apply on the spot when you feel your stress level rising.
-As starting points, choose stress management techniques that you can apply anywhere, such as deep breathing, or a relaxation technique such as guided imagery.
+If your stress is situational, the most effective stress management techniques to use are those that you can apply on the spot when you feel yourself becoming tense or anxious.
+As starting points, choose techniques that you can apply anywhere, such as deep breathing, or a relaxation technique such as guided imagery.
 Try using a personal mantra, a slogan or positive statement that you've invented, to rechannel your energies.

 If your stress is environmental, start managing it by choosing and making one or two small changes to decrease your stress level.
-Whether the source of your stress is external or internal, you'll manage it most successfully if you focus on making only one or two small changes at a time.
+Whether the source is external or internal, you'll manage it most successfully if you focus on making only one or two small changes at a time.

 Turning Stress Into a Motivator